 The Risk-Based Planning framework is different because it teaches your stakeholders to stop overlooking the risks that can delay your project, and instead, see the whole project picture with a reliable timeline that everyone can agree to.
-Companies have saved millions of dollars using the Risk-Based Planning framework and methodology.
+Companies have taken the guesswork out of the planning activities by using the Risk-Based Planning framework and methodology.
 But how can you tell if your project is accounting for all of the risks?
 The answer is to hire our facilitators to hold a workshop for your organization.

 Managing Complex Pharma ProjectsOur pharmaceutical client needed a technically-focused project manager who understood their diagnostic business fundamentals, but also had the experience to drive towards deadlines and achieve milestones.
 Read Case Study

 Case Study: Managing Complex Pharma Projects

 Custom PMO Setup Gives Visibility to Senior ManagementA Top 25 pharmaceutical company approached us with a common problem.
 We have seen this problem for years throughout the industry.
 Read Case Study

 Case Study: Custom PMO Setup Gives Visibility to Senior Management